 Compliance with required rules to create a safe and healthy workplace

 To support this, the Group maintains a Whistleblowing Policy which encourages the investigation and reporting of improper activities, including non-compliance with our Code of Ethics and Conduct, and helps fosters a culture based on honesty and good behaviour.
-We encourage employees to speak up and report any concerns that they may have regarding workplace issues.
+We encourage employees to speak up and report any concerns that they may have.
 We provide confidential, safe and secure mechanisms for anonymous reporting of suspected violations, as well as safeguards and support for those who report such breaches.

-The Group’s executive management meets regularly to discuss, among other things, anti-fraud and anti-corruption measures.
+Senior management meets regularly to discuss, inter alia, anti-fraud and anti-corruption measures.
 During 2022, no instances of alleged fraud, bribery or corruption were reported within the Group.